Welcome to today's edition of the Rush 24-7 podcast.

 The goal may prove elusive.

-The constituencies that join forces to back Obama, the candidate disagree over the scope of his overhaul, particularly whether it should create a so-called single-payer system that reimburses providers through a government fund.
+The constituencies that join forces to back Obama, the candidate, disagree over the scope of his overhaul, particularly whether it should create a so-called single-payer system that reimburses providers through a government fund.

 The story goes on and on and on to describe all the problems.

-I mean, this army's out there, they're trying to sell it, they're just running into a lot of opposition from John Quick.
+They're just running into a lot of opposition from John Q. Public.

 This is why I got to keep the pressure on.